 - Increased training volume is often found to have the largest impact of fatigue primarily due to substrate depletion, microtraumas at the tissue level, and alterations of the hormonal and endocrine levels).

-- Low glycogen stores both intra-and intra muscular can lead to decreased recovery, decreased performance, blunted anabolism, and ultimately muscle atrophy (loss).
+- Low glycogen stores both intra-and inter-muscular can lead to decreased recovery, decreased performance, blunted anabolism, and ultimately muscle atrophy (loss).

-- Hard and intense training periods can lead to increased cortisol, decrease testosterone, increased sympathetic activity (paired with decreased parasympathetic).
+- Hard and intense training periods can lead to increased cortisol, decreased testosterone, increased sympathetic activity (paired with decreased parasympathetic).

 It is important to note that the goal of hard training is often to bring about such changes temporality, only then to allow for adaptation to occur.
 In the event athletes and coaches fail to recognize and plan for the alleviation of the fatigue mechanism, more long-term and lasting detrimental effect can occur.